-- The arrows on the wiring adapters specify the plug-in orientation of the required port assignment. - On the ESST terminal card the jumper must always be fitted in position T (see figure below).
+- The arrows on the wiring adapters specify the plug-in orientation of the required port assignment. - Any incorrectly fitted or missing wiring adapters are signalled by a red flashing LED on the display after start-up (see "Wiring Adapter Malfunction Mode", page 201). - On the ESST terminal card the jumper must always be fitted in position T (see figure below).
 The port assignment is specified by the wiring adapter alone.